aeceke/GRA-Fall-2020/README.md

 ## Convert RTF files to text

-The process_documents() tool returns a tab-delimited table file with the document ID, date, time, and article text as columns.
+The process_documents.py tool returns a tab-delimited table file with the document ID, date, time, and article text as columns.

 It runs as a command line tool, so in the command line you just run the line below to do the conversion: